derpx06/TermiCool/README.md

 ```shell
 cp /etc/skel/.bashrc ~/
 ```
-If you wnat to do the same again just type
+If you wnat to do the same pattern again just type
 ```shell
 reload
 ```